rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 git clone https://github.com/akarzim/zsh-docker-aliases.git  ~/.oh-my-zsh/custom/plugins/zsh-docker-aliases
 ```

+!!! note
+    If you hover the mouse over the command it will bring up a `copy to clipboard` icon.
+Just click it and the command will be copied to the clipboard.

 #### Update zsh

 Anytime that you make changes to `~/.zshrc` you have to reload the configuration.
 You do this at a terminal using `exec zsh`.
 If there are no errors, all that you will see in the terminal is a new line.